Pythonwithsean/Quartzx-Space/README.md

 # Quartzx-Space
-A Note Taking and Todo Application
+A Synchronous Note Taking Application with Web Sockets